Chartini/morepi-rails/README.md

 **What is it?**

-- MorePi (Mock Rest API) is a simple dynamic RESTful API in Django with server-side in-memory storage.
+- MorePi (Mock Rest API) is a simple dynamic RESTful API in Rails with server-side in-memory storage.
 It is meant for development purposes only.
 - The Rails version was adapted from the Django version.
 I can't promise 100% rubyesque-ness.